irmen/Pyro4/docs/source/tutorials.rst

 The name server has started and is listening on *localhost port 9090*.

-It also printed an :abbr:`URI (unique resource identifier)`.
-This is what Pyro uses to uniquely identify every object.
+It also printed an :abbr:`URI (universal resource identifier)`.
+This is what Pyro uses to identify every object.
-(similar to what a web page URL is to documents on the web).
+(similar to what a web page URL is to point to the different documents on the web).
 It is read like this: "PYRO:" + object name + "@" + server name + port number.

 The name server can be stopped with a :kbd:`control-c`, or on Windows, with :kbd:`ctrl-break`.
 But let it run